nkdAgility/azure-devops-migration-tools/docs/collections/_reference/reference.v2.processors.azuredevopspipelineprocessor.md

 - parameterName: Enabled
   type: Boolean
   description: If set to `true` then the processor will run.
 Set to `false` and the processor will not run.
   defaultValue: missng XML code comments
+- parameterName: Enrichers
+  type: List
+  description: A list of enrichers that can augment the proccessing of the data
+  defaultValue: missng XML code comments
 - parameterName: MigrateBuildPipelines
   type: Boolean